 San Diego Out of State Child Relocation Attorneys

 There may come a time when one parent decides to move out of the state where the other parent lives.
 This could be for career reasons, health issues, family reasons, or because the custodial parent is in a new relationship.
 The California courts understand this is sometimes necessary and generally won’t prevent it, though the relocating parent will need the court’s permission before moving the child.
 However, the non-moving parent can contest the move and attempt to block it.

 If you find yourself in a situation where you want to move a child out of state or prevent your former spouse or partner from taking your child out of state, you need to speak with an experienced San Diego out-of-state child relocation lawyer.
-Huguenor Mattis, A.P.C. has been successfully representing San Diego parents for 35 years.
-You want to do what’s best for your child, and attorney Thomas M. Huguenor can help you make that happen.
+Huguenor Mattis, A.P.C. has been successfully representing San Diego parents since 1975.
+You want to do what’s best for your child, and our family law attorneys can help you make that happen.
 For a free case evaluation, call (858) 458-9500.